WearyMonkey/responsive-table/README.md

 * Tiny, 2kb  minified, 1kb gzipped.
 * No dependencies (jQuery not required)
 * jQuery/Zepto plugin support (only if jQuery/Zepto is present)
+* Has no effect when the page is wider than 480px

 ## Installation